Yay sports! First of all, if you do not partake of anything you would technically consider a “sport”, this post still applies to you. Hear me out:

 5. Leave out any photos where you're wearing a face mask.

-Whatever your stance is on masks, a photo of you wearing a mask is wasted real estate.
+Whatever kind of mask it is, if it covers part of your face, a photo of you wearing a mask is wasted dating profile real estate.

-As we’ve all discovered during the pandemic, you cannot tell what a person looks like when they’re wearing a mask.
-And let’s be real here–the main purpose of your dating profile photos is to show people what you look like and give them a glimpse into your personality.
+As we all discovered during the pandemic, you cannot tell what a person looks like when they’re wearing a mask.
+And let’s be real here--the main purpose of your dating profile photos is to show people what you look like and give them a glimpse into your personality.

 Most of the time, mask photos on dating profiles are deeply unsatisfying.